Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Can You Convert Digital Coaxial to Optical Audio?

-You’re in luck; you can indeed.
+You’re in luck; you can convert digital coaxial to optical audio.

-If you need to connect a coaxial output to an optical input, you can buy a coaxial to optical converter, which converts one S/PDIF type into another.
+If you need to connect a coaxial output to an optical input, you can buy a coaxial-to-optical converter, which converts one S/PDIF type into another.

-The one pictured below takes a coaxial digital audio output – like from your Blu-ray player – and converts it to an optical signal that you can connect to your amplifier.
+The one pictured below takes a coaxial digital audio output – like from your Blu-ray player – and converts it to an optical signal you can connect to your amplifier.

 Top Coaxial to Optical Audio Converter